 The journey customers take in their buying decisions and how they use products or services has changed exponentially over the past 10 years.
-Now more than ever before, consumers are able to take control of what they want, when they want it and how much they want to spend.
+Now more than ever before, consumers are able to take control of what they want, when they want it, and how much they want to spend.
 This is all thanks to the world of digital technology.
-Before making a purchase, consumers can research online to determine the durability or reliability of a product of service all while searching for the best price.
+Before making a purchase, consumers can research online to determine the durability or reliability of a product or service all while searching for the best price.
 Because of this, companies have had to alter their approach to take back control of this process.

 A Harvard Business Review article recently outlined four capabilities companies need to master to ensure each customer’s journey leads to a more permanent relationship with that company or brand.
-The four interconnected capabilities include: automation, proactive personalization, contextual interaction and journey innovation.
+The four interconnected capabilities include: automation, proactive personalization, contextual interaction, and journey innovation.

 An Automated Journey

 Automation is done when any steps that were once a manual task, become automated.
 For example, the need to take checks to the bank or ATM personally to deposit is almost obsolete.
 Now customers are simply using their mobile devices to snap a photo of their check and deposit it through their bank’s app.

 Proactive personalization is the process of using past experiences with your company to make suggestions for future interactions, and transactions.
 Amazon does this through an algorithm created to remember such things as the type of ink a customer’s printer uses and when it potentially needs to be re-ordered.

 Interact with Your Customer